bricebai/bricebai.github.io/hivedesk.md

 ## Features and Prototyping

-I implemented numerous UI/UX changes across the page.
+I implemented numerous UI changes across the page.
 These changes intentionally appeal to the product’s target users, emphasize the CTA button, encourage users to continue scrolling down the page, and overall direct the user to the main goal.

 ![](/uploads/hd_type and color.png)